holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 </ul>
 </inline-notification>

+In this chapter you will learn

+* what a entry is
+* what a entry definition is
+* how to create and retrieve an entry

 ## What is an entry

 An entry is a basic unit of user data.
 As a Holochain developer one of the most basic things you can do is create an entry in a Zome.